 During the course, students will spend 4 days per week in a school being trained by experienced teachers.
 Every Friday is spent either at a school within the partnership or at Northumbria University.
-The Friday training day will cover every aspect of teaching, including behaviour management, SEND; planning; ICT; along with bespoke training depending on your individual needs.
+The Friday training day will cover every aspect of teaching, including behaviour management, Special Educational Needs and Disibilities (SEND); planning and computing; along with bespoke training depending on your individual needs.

-School Direct at Ponteland Primary is successful at supporting trainees into emplyment, with many students going straight into teaching jobs following the course, sometimes within the partnership itself.
+School Direct at Ponteland Primary is successful at supporting trainees into employment, with many students going straight into teaching jobs following the course, sometimes within the partnership itself.

 Pastoral care and outstanding mentoring are another feature of the partnership.
 Students' wellbeing is paramount and our cohorts always work well together due to pre-course induction days and the opportunity to work collaboratively during the year.

 Ponteland Primary coordinates the recruitment process on behalf of the partnership.

 Following a short listing process, successful applicants will be invited for interview.

 This will involve a full day spent at one of the schools.
 Each candidate will be expected to deliver a 20 minute maths activity to a group of 20 pupils from within the primary phase.
 There will also be the opportunity to talk to some staff, meet the lead mentor and participate in a group discussion with any other candidates during the morning.
 There may be a representative from our partner, Northumbria University at each of the interview days which will take place in clusters of 3 or 4 schools within the partnership.